upslopeio/ibm-cloud-garage-training/tdd/README.md

+# TDD

+From Extreme Programming:

+We know that testing code helps produce higher quality code (code with fewer bugs).
+So let's take it to the _extreme_ and write the tests **first**.

+Writing tests is a technical skill.

+Test-Driven Development is a set of **behaviors** that, when followed, increase the value of tests even more.

+## Rules of TDD

+1. Only write production code in response to a failing test
+1. Write the simplest thing to make the test pass
+   - Rule of thumb: write "real" code once you've written 3 tests

+## TDD Behavior - 3 Step

+1. **Red** - Write a failing test
+1. **Green** - Make the test pass
+1. **Refactor** - Make improvements to the code that don't change the behavior

 # TDD in JavaScript / Jest

+### Concepts

-> _NOTE_ this tutorial assumes you've already created a `react-intro` app
+> _NOTE_ this section assumes you've already created a `react-intro` app

-## Concepts

 When you write automated tests, there are two files:

 - Your test file
 - Your code file (your production code)

-## Red / Green / Refactor

-When writing tests, follow these steps (the 3 steps of TDD)

-1. **Red** Write a failing test
-1. **Green** Make the test pass
+### Create the test file
-1. **Refactor** Make improvements to the code that don't change the behavior

-## 2 Rules of TDD

-1. Only write production code in response to a failing test
-1. Write the simplest thing to make the test pass
-   - Write the real implementation once you've written 3 tests

-If you follow these rules, it will ensure that you have thorough tests with high test coverage.

-## JavaScript / Jest Test Syntax

 - Create the test file in the `src` folder
 - Put it right next to the code file
-- name it `<name>.test.js`
+- name it `src/<name>.test.js`

+For example create the file `src/convert.test.js`

 ```js
 test("convert returns 0 when passed 32", () => {});
 ```

+### Parts of a Test

 Tests have the following parts: